 The significance of the temple:

-There are nine places in the pit from where the flames will emit.
-All the nine places are the nine forms of the Goddess namely Saraswati, Chandi, Annapurna, Hing Laj, Vindhya Vasini, Mahakali, Mahalakshmi, Ambika, and Anjana.
+There are nine places in the pit from where the fire will emit.
+All the nine seats are the nine forms of the Goddess, namely Saraswati, Chandi, Annapurna, Hing Laj, Vindhya Vasini, Mahakali, Mahalakshmi, Ambika, and Anjana.
 There are lions at the entrance of the temple.
-In Jwalamukhi temple the goddess is worship as the Goddess of light.
+In the Jwalamukhi temple at the Shivalik range, the Goddess is worshipped as the Goddess of light.

-Rituals at Jwalamukhi temple:
+Rituals of Jwalamukhi temple:

 - The Gaggal airport is the nearest airport at a distance of 50km.

 - Several trains are there from Pathankot to Joginder Nagar.
 From there take a bus, it takes 3 hrs to reach Jwalamukhi.

-- You can also go by road, many busses are available from different cities of the country.
+- You can also go by road.
+Many busses are available from different cities of the country.